yohman/workshop-leaflet/lab.md

 }
 ```

-Save the file, and refresh your browser page that has `index.html`
+Save the file, and refresh your browser page (if it hasn't done so automatically) that has `index.html`.

 > How did the css file affect the page?
 > 1. The text in your header is now black on a dark background.
 Change the text color to white (hint: use `font-color`)